 Can you picture those students who are constantly searching your classroom walls to find an image that will help them figure out what sound a letter stands for so they can decode unknown CVC words?

-Imagine how much time and energy they expend just to decode a single three-letter CVC word!
+Imagine how much time and energy they expend just decoding a single three-letter CVC word!

-Think about how this disrupts the process of blending sounds to decode that word.
+Think about how this disrupts the process of blending the sounds to read that word.

 Just like I did, you probably have a set of alphabet cards with letter-sound relationships posted on your wall.
 Perhaps, you have phonics posters easily viewed from your guided reading table.